teisdbr/winlibrs-docs-test/librs-spec.md

     * *** New data element not in previous LIBRS Specifications.**

 **For Error Message 81200a:**
 * This edit should identify the missing data elements(s), in order for the agency to determine the exact data element that is missing.
-Applies to the following Data Elements:<br>
+Applies to the following Data Elements:<br/>
     * Age of Victim [At Time Incident Occurred] (26)
     * Sex of Victim (27)
     * Race of Victim (28)